malvikasharan/APRICOT/documentation/local_installation.md

 $ git clone https://github.com/malvikasharan/APRICOT.git
 `````

-Please see the detailed documentation for the alternative installation instructions of the software using [Docker](https://github.com/malvikasharan/APRICOT/blob/master/Dockerfile) or [shell scripts](https://github.com/malvikasharan/APRICOT/blob/master/tests/system_test.sh).
+Please see the detailed documentation for the alternative installation instructions of the software using [Docker](https://github.com/malvikasharan/APRICOT/blob/master/Dockerfile) or [shell script](https://github.com/malvikasharan/APRICOT/blob/master/tests/system_test.sh) provided in the repository.

 ####Third party requirements for the software